Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications

 The main contributions of this paper are listed as follows.
 First, a number of applications in SPCOM have been formulated in the framework of non-convex, one-sided min-max problem \eqref{eq:problem}.
 Second, based on different assumptions on how $x$ and $y$ variables are coupled, as well as whether the $y$ problem is strongly {concave or merely concave}, three different types of min-max problems are studied.
-For each of the problem class, a simple algorithm is presented, together with its convergence guarantees.
+For each of the problem class, a simple single loop algorithm is presented, together with its convergence guarantees\footnote{{{In addition to the algorithm presented in the main text, we also provide an alternative double-loop algorithm for the case where the $y$ problem is concave, in the {supplementary document of this article \cite{ieee_minmax_supp}}.}}}.
 The major benefits of using the block successive approximation strategy are twofold: 1) each subproblem can be solved effectively, and 2) it is relatively easy to integrate many existing algorithms that are designed for only solving minimization problems (such as those based on the BSUM framework \cite{razaviyayn14thesis,meisam15BSUMsurvey}).
-Third, compared with existing works, the proposed algorithms achieve comparable, or sometimes better, convergence rates, while being able to cover a larger class of problems; see Table \ref{tb:rate} for detailed comparison with existing results.
-Finally, extensive numerical experiments are conducted using selected applications from SPCOM to validate the proposed algorithms.
+Finally, extensive numerical experiments are conducted for selected applications from SPCOM to validate the proposed algorithms.

-Overall, to the best of our knowledge this is the first time that the convergence of the block successive approximation type algorithm is rigorously analyzed for the (one-sided) non-convex min-max problem \eqref{eq:problem}.
+Overall, to the best of our knowledge this is the first time that the convergence of the alternating block successive approximation type algorithm is rigorously analyzed for the (one-sided) non-convex min-max problem \eqref{eq:problem}.